 Preparations for Christmas are well underway here at Ashburnham.
 We start getting ready late November as the Grounds and Gardens team are partly responsible for decorating the house for the Christmas dinners that are put on throughout December.
 We make table decorations out of greenery we find in the garden – ivy leaves, Skimmia flowerheads, Viburnum tinus flowers, rose hips, holly and pine cones.
 We also decorate the fireplaces in the conference rooms and oak dining room.
 Last, but not least, we make Christmas wreaths to sell in the Orangery but also to give as gifts to staff and those living onsite.
 Some of our volunteers who usually work in the Catering or House teams get the chance to come out and help with this if they want to.
 It’s been lovely to work alongside some of the volunteer team who we don’t normally see out in the garden.
 This year we hosted wreath making workshops for the first time and 14 people came along to learn how to make the straw bases and then decorate the wreaths.
 Everyone enjoyed themselves and went away with beautiful wreaths for their front doors!

-Jim demonstrating how to wrap straw round a willow ring to make the base.
+How to wrap straw around a willow ring to make the base.

 Using our specially adapted tent pegs (thanks Gordon) to insert the wired pine cones